Aviation Radio Communications

 Do you think you know all you need to know about talking on the radio?
 Is there maybe some room for improvement?
 I bet there is.
 We can all do a better on the radio.
 It is a rare day that I hear someone with perfect or near-perfect radio technique (at least my interpretation of what is perfect).

 The key is to not accept “good enough” with your communication skills.
 When you find yourself on a very busy frequency (ATC enroute, Towered or Non-towered airport) using clear, concise radio communications will pay off huge (especially at busy non-towered airports).
 Learn what is proper and continually evaluate your radio calls.
 Don’t be afraid of making a mistake either.
 Mistakes are guaranteed!
 The idea is to strive for constant improvement.
-This will make you a SAFER pilot!
+This will help make you a SAFER pilot!

 Here is my list of resources for better radio communications.